-Sadler Gibb has served as the Company's independent auditor since November 29, 2011.
+Sadler Gibb has served as the Company's independent registered public accounting firm since November 29, 2011.
 Representatives from Sadler Gibb are not expected to be present at the Annual Meeting to be held on June 19, 2020.

 Proxies received in response to this solicitation will be voted 'FOR" the approval of Sadler Gibb unless otherwise specified in the proxy.